ibm-cloud-docs/Cloudant/offerings/learning-center.md

 5. Add a document to the `books` database.
 6. Verify that the change makes it to the `books2` database.

 Replication can be used to move data from an {{site.data.keyword.cloudant_short_notm}} database to an on-premises CouchDB instance.
 The replication can be controlled by {{site.data.keyword.cloudant_short_notm}} or CouchDB.
 For example, you can ask {{site.data.keyword.cloudant_short_notm}} to send its changes to CouchDB, or you can ask CouchDB to pull the changes from {{site.data.keyword.cloudant_short_notm}}.
-Remember that the replication controller must have network visibility of both HTTP APIs.
+The replication controller must have network visibility of both HTTP APIs.

 PouchDB also speaks the same replication protocol, so it can be used to transfer data to and from PouchDB and {{site.data.keyword.cloudant_short_notm}}.
 It's most likely that PouchDB would be the replication controller in this case.

 PouchDB is commonly used to create offline first apps.
 These apps collect data even when not connected to the internet, and then write data to {{site.data.keyword.cloudant_short_notm}} when they come back online, giving their users an always on service.

-Remember that replication cannot always be required.
+Replication cannot always be required.
 If your application needs to store data and then write it to {{site.data.keyword.cloudant_short_notm}} later, then replication isn't strictly speaking required.
 All that is required is that data is stored on the device, and bulk is written to {{site.data.keyword.cloudant_short_notm}} when the connection is restored.

 As replication is a one-way operation, if a primary-primary setup is required between two {{site.data.keyword.cloudant_short_notm}} instances in different regions, then two replications in opposite directions are required.